End Heartburn in 15 Days

 - Mixing many different foods or having fruit with your meals

-During these 15 days, therefore, you need to avoid these factors as much as possible.
+Therefore, during these 15 days, you need to avoid these factors as much as possible.
 After this plan, however, you should continue to restrict them if you don’t want to go back to suffering from the same heartburn as before.

 The goal of this 15-day plan is to neutralize your heartburn naturally, without using medications that can alter the pH of your stomach acids.
 To do this, choose treatments that have alkaline properties: